nomeata/haskell-via-sokoban/03ex-polymorphism.md

 Step 7: Winning
 ---------------

-One bit is missing: If the game has been won, you need to say so, and futher interaction should stop.
+One bit is missing: If the game has been won, you need to say so, and further interaction should stop.

 Define a function
 ```haskell